Gaming (VR)

 This marks an important shift in the mobile gaming landscape.
 Although not an avid gamer, I remember excitedly downloading Real Racing 3 for my iPhone back in 2013; the previous two installments have been excellent, and given the franchise was now published by Electronic Arts, I had high hopes for number three.

-Apple ArcadeApple Arcade launches on September 18GearBrain
+Apple Arcade launches on September 18GearBrain

 Loot boxes also became a problem, where gamers are asked to pay to unlock a mystery selection of in-game items.
 Some of these items are perceived as carrying more value than others, turning the paying for a loot box into a lottery.
-Young gamers using a smartphone with a billing account linked to their parent's credit card then racked up bills in a bid to unlock rare in-game content.
+Young gamers using a smartphone with a billing account linked to their parents' credit card then racked up bills in a bid to unlock rare in-game content.

 This month, British members of parliament called on the government to classify paid-for loot boxes as gambling — a move which would follow similar steps already taken in China, Belgium and the Netherlands.
-Instead of obtaining a gambling license, video game companies operating in Belgium no longer charge money for loot boxes.
+Instead of obtaining a gambling license, video game companies operating in Belgium are no longer required to charge money for loot boxes.

-Agent Intercept on the Apple ArcadeAgent Intercept on the Apple ArcadeGearBrain
+Agent Intercept on the Apple ArcadeGearBrain

 How Apple Arcade differs